cadivus/KIT-PSE_Sensordatenbankmanagementsystem/notification/README.md

 # KIT-PSE_Sensordatenbankmanagementsystem

-also known as Sensor Ultra-lightweight Supervision: Active Meteorological Observation General Use System
+also known as Thing Ultra-lightweight Supervision: Active Meteorological Observation General Use System